-But now Kramer feels as if everything has, at last, fallen into place.
+Finally, Kramer felt as if everything had fallen into place.

 Kramer admitted it wasn't easy dealing with people who couldn't understand why she chose to stay with her husband after he so publicly screwed up, but at the end of the day it was her choice—and she feels she made the right one.

 "In the first couple of years, it's not going to look like you'll ever get there, but there's always a silver lining and that's what we're trying to tell people," she continued.
 "I think people want to see relationships give it a chance and not just throw it away."

 Kramer added, "We still have our days, but we're able to verbalize now, like when triggers come up and things like that."

 "Ten out of 10 women would have probably left in Jana's shoes and situation," Chaussin also told E!
 News.
 "But over time, she was able to see that she wanted to work on it.
 She wanted to fight and against all family members, friends, everyone around her in her circle, against all their advice, she chose to stay.
 And that still blows my mind to this day."